 The connection and departure between epistemology and psychology is necessary.
 This is simply because the central questions of epistemology and those that interest psychology are in most cases interwoven and intertwined.
-In view of this, one is bound to ask: where do the epistemological questions end and the psychological ones begin?
+Given this, one is bound to ask: where do the epistemological questions end and the psychological ones begin?
 And how are we to decide where a given question or problem about the mind and its objects requires an epistemological or a psychological solution?
 At present, there is no clear-cut distinction between epistemology and psychology as the areas of concern overlap.
-In fact, this may not come as much of a surprise as psychology, just as other natural sciences, is traceable to the general understanding of the world called "philosophy".
-This explains why the concerns of epistemology and psychology over laps.
-For this reason, whenever one expresses his/her interest in psychology, the question "Do you mean philosophical psychology or experimental psychology?" becomes inescapable as many people consider the two as two sides of the same coin?
+This may not come as much of a surprise as psychology, just as other natural sciences, is traceable to the general understanding of the world called "philosophy".
+This explains why the concerns of epistemology and psychology overlap.
+For this reason, whenever one expresses his/her interest in psychology, the question "Do you mean philosophical psychology or experimental psychology?" becomes inescapable as many people consider the two as two sidesof the same coin.

 However, a distinction can be drawn; Psychology is an empirical science which tries to discover how our minds work.
 It is interested in what the various mental processes are and what causal laws operate among them.
 That is, psychology is concerned with the object of giving as complete an explanation as possible of mental happenings, both normal and abnormal.
 Its methods are those of natural science (Aja: 1993).
-These methods include observation, hypothesis formulation and experimentation.
+These observation, hypothesis formulation methods include experimentation.
 It is at this point that psychology seems to be severely handicapped as its subject of study (the mind) is not available for direct inspection but has to be inferred from the observed appearances and behaviour of human (or sometimes non-human) bodies.
 (Aja: 1993) Thus, psychology focuses on causal questions; it seeks to find out how minds work.

 On the other hand, epistemology is interested in questions about what minds work on, what stuff they are made of, what its relation is to objects in the external world, to other minds, to events of history, and so on.
-In effect, epistemology is a theoretical discipline that studies the nature of the knowing process, the relationship between the knowing subject and the object of knowledge.
-That is, it focuses on the understanding of all factors inherent in a typical knowing situation and how these factors relate in order to generate knowledge.
+In effect, epistemology is a theoretical discipline that studies the nature of the knowing process, and the relationship between the knowing subject and the object of knowledge.
+That is, it focuses on the understanding of all factors inherent in a typical knowing situation and how these factors relate to generating knowledge.
 Furthermore, epistemology seeks to establish criteria to assess our knowledge claims, how reliable the sources of our knowledge are as well as how justified are our claims to knowledge.
 In this sense, on the one hand, epistemology is normative, as it sets standards for examining our knowledge claims.
 On the other hand, psychology is descriptive as it describes the causal connections and laws among mental processes.

-Finally, both epistemology and psychology are prescriptive in nature as their insights form part of the information required in the understanding of the problems inherent to human existence.
+Finally, both epistemology and psychology are prescriptive as their insights form part of the information required the understand the problems inherent to human existence.

-1.4.
-Epistemology and Metaphysics
+2.3.1 Epistemology and Metaphysics